 Hot Shots is a one-hour class that meets once a week.
 Hot Shots focuses on strength, flexibility, and skill development to prepare the boys for progression into the D-Team, while retaining the fun needed to encourage and motivate young boys.
 Hot Shots do not compete, but they get a more focused introduction to the men's apparatus than do boys of the same age who are in recreational programs.

 D-Team is essentially Pre-Team, however at this level there is no competition.
 Hot Shots and D-Team learn skill progressions, instead of competition routines and only perform publicly at Fairland's Spring Fling exhibition for parents at the end of May.
-D-Team boys practice twice a week for at least 2 hours each practice.
+D-Team boys practice twice a week for 2 hours each practice.
 At the end of each Spring, the coaches will provide parents with a formal evaluation of their child's progress and recommend the level to train starting in the Summer.
 At the end of Summer, the coaches conduct another informal assessment and make a final decision on the athlete's level for the upcoming Fall competitive season.

 Fairland Gymnastics offers numerous boys recreational classes designed to teach basic instruction in gymnastics: